Best laser jammer reviews 2023: best laser jammers currently available

-In another “test” conducted by yet another testing group, one of the manufacturer’s product was tested and then later promoted that turned out not to be representative of the models that were actually shipped to the consumer.
-The laser jammer heads were twin diode models, but the models that were ultimately sold were less capable “stripped-down” versions.
+In another “test” conducted by yet another testing group, one of the manufacturer’s product that was tested and then later promoted turned out not to be representative of the models that were actually shipped to the consumer.
+The laser jammer heads were twin diode models, but the models that were ultimately sold were less capable “stripped-down” single-diode versions.

-In yet even another “test,” an older Blinder model was made to look bad (in videos) when their jamming heads were intentionally covered with shoe polish so that a vendor could promote an inferior knock-off that they were selling as being better.
+In yet even another supposed independent enthusiast “test” an older Blinder model was made to look bad (in videos) when their jamming heads were intentionally covered with shoe polish so that a vendor could promote an inferior knock-off that they were selling as being better.
 It wasn’t.

 As a consequence, published test results from these supposed expert groups can be misleading, incomplete, or not entirely representative of performance in the real-world against real traffic enforcement.
 So take any testing or their conclusions and opinions by these forum-based groups with a grain of salt.
 As a consequence of calling some of these groups out, we have been targeted by some of these groups, but like our opinion of radar detectors, Veil has no financial connection to any of these jammer manufacturers.

-You won’t see many tests demonstrating jammer performance from the rear and that’s because it’s very hard to successfully jam from the rear of an automobile and also exceedingly difficult to jam police lasers that are used from an elevated position.
+You won’t see many tests demonstrating jammer performance from the rear and that’s because it’s very difficult to successfully jam from the rear of an automobile and also exceedingly difficult to jam police lasers that are used from an elevated position.
 In a number of states, like New Jersey, rear-targeting is routinely conducted and it’s not uncommon to encounter police laser traps being operated from overpasses in states like Delaware.

 In either instance, drivers are especially vulnerable.
 Some online vendors oversell their capabilities and owners of these systems can be lulled into a false sense of security that is until they come across these sorts of speed traps.